top of page

 Where does creativity come from?
 Why?

 Sometimes, it comes from the natural progression of events: Over the last several years, I have set aside the illustrations I did for a book authored by Dr. Bertice Berry.
-I know how incredibly busy she is...and I am very patient.
+I know how swamped she is...and I am very patient.
 We both share a "right time, right place" mentality.
 So this book is going to happen.
 Why not get it back on its course?
 I was unhappy with some of the pages...and over the years, I had honed my painting skills, and my confidence had grown.
 I went through and revised all 24 pages of illustrations to my satisfaction.
 This book is back on track and will be a real success.

 My dearest friend called upon me to paint the canvas seat on a Director's chair for her grandson.
 I {sighed} because I worried the course canvas fabric and watercolor would not work on this project.
 I would be using acrylics (not my favorite choice).
 The design that my friend wanted was a "baseball theme" to match his bedroom décor.
 I love baseball (Go, Nats!), so this was good.